progmaticltd/homebox/docs/features.md

 ## DNSSEC Support

+DNSSEC is activated by default.
+The public keys are (KSK and ZSK) are automatically published on Gandi.
+Other providers can be added easily.

-If you need a higher level of security and a protection against DNS cache poisoning, you can activate the DNSSEC extensions.
-Once the playbook has been run, an email is sent to postmaster, with the ZSK (Zone Signing Key) and KSK (Key Signing Key) attached.
+Otherwise, an email is sent to postmaster, with the ZSK (Zone Signing Key) and KSK (Key Signing Key) attached.

-The server installed is bind9.
-When activated, the server also publishes [SSHFP](https://en.wikipedia.org/wiki/SSHFP_record) records for extra security.
+The server installed is PowerDNS, and also publishes [SSHFP](https://en.wikipedia.org/wiki/SSHFP_record) records for extra security.

-## Single packet port knocking

-SPA is essentially next generation port knocking.
-It is using encryption and HMAC keys, to open your firewall for an SSH connection.

-- Supports HMAC authenticated encryption for both Rijndael and GnuPG.
-- Replay attacks are detected and thwarted by SHA-256 digest comparison of valid incoming SPA packets.

-More details explained on the [Comprehensive Guide](spa-fwknop).

 ## Certificates management